cirnovsky/TheSentinel/README.md

 ### Check If You Are on Codex!

+**It is of vital importance that you are on Codex.
+Please kindly read through this section carefully.**

 Check if your Codex is properly installed by looking at the top right banner.

 ![](assets/homepage.png)